loreanvictor/tyfon/README.md

 <br><br>

-TyFON serves TypeScript functions over network, in a seamless RPC style that is super easy to consume as well.
+TyFON serves simple TypeScript functions over network and makes it extremely easy to consume them.
+It is a CLI tool that generates necessary wrapper code and metadata for your functions to be served and can consume metadata served on other TyFON instances to generate client-side SDK with exactly the same types.
 ```bash
 npm i tyfon -g
 ```

+<br><br>

 ## Usage

+## Server-Side

-Suppose you have `index.ts` as follows:
+Suppose you have `index.ts`:
 ```ts
 export function getMsg(name: string) {
   return `Hellow ${name}!`;
 }
 ```

-Init tyfon and set it to serve:
+Init tyfon and serve your function:
 ```bash
 tyfon init
 tyfon serve